sous-chefs/apt/README.md

 ---------------------

 This LWRP provides an easy way to manage additional APT repositories.
-Adding a new repository will notify running the `execute[apt-get-update]` resource.
+Adding a new repository will notify running the `execute[apt-get-update]` resource immediately.

 # Actions